Aung San Suu Kyi trespasser incidents: Trial

-The verdict came on 11 August.
-Yettaw was condemned to a total of seven years: three for violating Aung San Suu Kyi's house arrest, three hard labour for breaking immigration laws, and one hard labour for trespassing.
-Aung San Suu Kyi was initially sentenced to three years of hard labour, but after a five-minute recess, Than Shwe reduced it to eighteen months of house arrest.
+The verdict came on August 11.
+Yettaw was condemned to a total of seven years: three for violating Aung San Suu Kyi's house arrest, three hard labor for breaking immigration laws, and one hard labor for trespassing.
+Aung San Suu Kyi was initially sentenced to three years of hard labor, but after a five-minute recess, Than Shwe reduced it to eighteen months of house arrest.
 Khin Khin Win and Win Ma Ma were also sentenced to eighteen months.

 Health issues during the trial

-On 8 May, Yettaw began to decline food, claiming religious reasons, and accepted only water.
-On 9 July, he was removed to Insein Prison hospital because he was still refusing food.
+On May 8, Yettaw began to decline food, claiming religious reasons, and accepted only water.
+On July 9, he was removed to Insein Prison hospital because he was still refusing food.
 There authorities began feeding him intravenously.

-On 3 August, Yettaw was taken from Insein prison and admitted to Yangon General Hospital after having seizures.
+On August 3, Yettaw was taken from Insein prison and admitted to Yangon General Hospital after having seizures.
 He was isolated in intensive care in a heavily guarded separate room and treated by neurological specialists.
 Previous to this incident, Yettaw had been held in the prison's hospital where he received regular treatment for his seizures and diabetic and heart conditions.
 Two days later, Yettaw was visited by US Embassy official Colin Furst.
-The same day, defence lawyer Nyan Win expressed concern that Yettaw's condition may further delay the trial because "The court normally doesn't make judgment in the absence of the accused."
+The same day, defense lawyer Nyan Win expressed concern that Yettaw's condition may further delay the trial because "the court normally doesn't make judgment in the absence of the accused."
 Yettaw remained in intensive care throughout the week.
-On 7 August, he suffered three more fits, according to Police Brigadier General Khin Yi.
-Yettaw was discharged 10 August.
+On August 7, he suffered three more fits, according to Police Brigadier General Khin Yi.
+Yettaw was discharged August 10.

 Release from Burma

-On 12 August 2009, US Senator Jim Webb negotiated Yettaw's release on humanitarian grounds because of Yettaw's health.
-Burmese authorities commuted Yettaw's sentence in half, suspending the remaining three-and-a-half years upon Yettaw's deportation.
-On 14 August, Senator Webb flew with Yettaw to Thailand.
+On August 12, 2009, US Senator Jim Webb negotiated Yettaw's release on humanitarian grounds because of Yettaw's health.
+Myamnar authorities commuted Yettaw's sentence in half, suspending the remaining three-and-a-half years upon Yettaw's deportation.
+On August 14, Senator Webb flew with Yettaw to Thailand.
 Yettaw had to be helped off the plane.
 He gave reporters an "I love you" sign, but did not respond to any questions.
 He was immediately placed in an undisclosed Bangkok hospital.
 The next day he underwent medical examination.
 According to Senator Webb and Yettaw's family members, Yettaw was not in good health.

-On 19 August, Yettaw made a near 24-hour trip from Bangkok to the United States, landing first in Chicago and then flying on to Springfield, Missouri.
+On August 19, Yettaw made a near 24-hour trip from Bangkok to the United States, landing first in Chicago and then flying on to Springfield, Missouri.
 While transferring planes in O'Hare International Airport, he was in a wheelchair and wore a surgical mask.
-He said to reporters there "If I had to do it again, I would do it a hundred times, a hundred times, to save her life", also adding "That they locked her up; it just breaks my heart."
+He said to reporters there "If I had to do it again, I would do it a hundred times, a hundred times, to save her life", also adding "that they locked her up; it just breaks my heart."
 He refused a later question by saying "I wish I could talk more.
 I can't."
 He then made a zipper motion over his lips.
 Upon his arrival at Springfield-Branson National Airport, at the request of his family, Yettaw was escorted out the side of the airport to avoid the media.